ash-project/ash/documentation/how_to/use-without-data-layers.md

-# Resources without a data layer
+# Use Without Data Layers

 If a resource is configured without a data layer, then it will always be working off of a temporary data set that lives only for the life of that query.
 This can be a powerful way to simply model input validations and/or custom/complex reads.
+Technically, resources without a data layer simply use `Ash.DataLayer.Simple`, which does no persistence, and expects to find any data it should use for read actions in a context on the query

 ## Example